Eniyanyosuva/eniyanyosuva/README.md

 ---

-Solana-focused blockchain engineer specializing in high-performance **Rust programs** and **DeFi protocols**.
+Solana-focused fullstack blockchain engineer specializing in high-performance **Rust programs** and **DeFi protocols**.
 Experienced in building scalable dApps using the Anchor framework with emphasis on security, optimization, and infrastructure development.

 ## Technical Expertise